airbnb/react-sketchapp/docs/API.md

 ##### `bridge` (optional)

-An object implementing the [Platform Bridge API][platform-bridge-api].
+An object implementing the Platform Bridge API.
 When not specified, it will attempt to load the most suitable one for the platform in use among the ones bundled with the package.

 #### Returns